razorpay/blade/packages/blade/src/components/BottomSheet/_decisions/decisions.md

 Cons:

 - Bundle size will be impacted, even if users are desktop they will get the bundle of BottomSheet (vice versa)
+- BottomSheet's state will get coupled with SelectDropdown
+- There will be a lot of interdependency of state management
+- These [usecases](https://razorpay.slack.com/archives/C01CS8YBEQZ/p1677825334856589?thread_ts=1677825092.305089&cid=C01CS8YBEQZ) will be harder to solve for without the BottomSheet being an independent component.

-2. We expose BottomSheet indepandantly and let users lazy load the component as needed
+#### 2. We expose BottomSheet as an independently component and let user do the composition

 Pros:

 - No uneccesary bundle size impact for any of the platforms
+- BottomSheet is decoupled from the state and internal logic of SelectDropdown & can also be used independently
+- Reduced implementation complexity & [interdependency](https://www.notion.so/BottomSheet-API-Discussion-e2aa79cd45274ef280fdb998efa6b98f?pvs=4#630d5e93897b4ca0bf54f475f0cd7d6e) of state

 Cons: